YongHHuang/data_science_salary/README.md

 ## ***Introduction***
-The project aims to assist individuals in landing their first job as data professionals.
-The main objectives are pinpointing essential skills for various positions and analyzing job characteristics such as location, educational requirements, and work types.
+This project aims to help data professionals land their first job.
+We will derive insights from data to answer the following questions:
+- What are the most essential technical skills for various roles?
+- Which locations offer the most job opportunities?
+- What are the current market trends regarding job types and work types?
+- What are additional requirements like seniority, educational qualifications, and security clearance?<br><br>

 The project includes four parts:
 - Extracted job listings from LinkedIn for April and May 2024 using the search terms 'Data Analyst,' 'Data Scientist,' 'Data Engineer,' and 'Business Analyst.'
 - Explored, cleansed, and normalized data.
 - Used predefined skill sets, including clearance and academic qualifications, and natural language processing (NLP) techniques to identify and binary encode them from job descriptions.